benhall-7/paracobNET/README.md

 WPF Graphical User Interface for editing param files using a TreeView -> DataGrid format (Windows only).
 To build requires .NET Framework 4.6.1

 To load labels, place the label file (named "ParamLabels.csv") in the same directory as the application.
 To open a selected struct or list from the TreeView, press the "Enter" key.
 Additional features and documentation thereof are WIP.

+# prcScript

+Runs through .NET Core, so like ParamXML, use in the following way: `dotnet prcScript.dll [args]`.

+Interfaces param editing methods through a lua context.
+See `-h` for details.
+See the Wiki for an example.